-8 Types of Grass in Louisiana – Top Choices for Your Lawn
+8 Types of Grass in Louisiana (With Pictures)

 If you live in the fine state of Louisiana and are looking for the right grass for your lawn, we’ve got your back!
 The Sugar State has a humid, subtropical climate.
 The summers are quite long and hot (up to 100ºF), while the winters are relatively short and warm.
 Droughts are very common, too, and it’s very important to consider all these factors before picking the grass for your turf.